vishalbdange/InstaLiker/README.md

 # InstaLiker

+# Instagram Liker Using Puppeteer.js
-#Likes Specified Number of pages on Instagram of a specified person
+#Automation which Likes Specified Number of pages on Instagram of a specified person

 #Usage